ericholscher/django-kong/docs/source/install.rst

 Now that you have your tests in your database, you need to check that your tests run.
 You can run tests like::

+    #Check all sites
+    ./manage.py check_sites
+    #Only run the front page test
     ./manage.py check_sites -t front-page
+    #Only check sites of type Mine
     ./manage.py check_sites -T mine

+The first command is the default way of running kong, and will run the tests for all of your sites.

-These two different ways will run either a specific test, or a type of test.
+The second two different ways will run either a specific test, or a type of test.
 Both of these can run tests across multiple sites.